Childproofing the Car: Is Your Car a Safe Environment for Kids?

 c.
 Store tethers on CRS properly so they don’t become a projectiles in a crash.

 d.
-Pets require vehicle restraints.
-(35 lb. pet @ 45 mph becomes a lethal 1,575 lb. projectile in a crash.)
+Pets also require vehicle restraints for the safety of the animal as well as everyone else in the car.
+Why?
+A 35 lb. pet @ 45 mph becomes a lethal 1,575 lb. projectile in a crash.

-3) PROPER CAR SEAT INSTALLATION
+3) PROPER CAR SEAT INSTALLATION:

 d.
 No more than an inch of CRS movement side to side or front to back.